I Want To...

-You are required to contact the course director, curse coordinator, and registrar to obtain permission for any drops.
-You will be required to submit a "Drop Elective Form" signed by the course coordinator (on behalf of the course director).
+You are required to contact the course director, course coordinator, and registrar to obtain permission for any drops.
+You will be required to meet with the course director and submit a "Drop Elective Form" signed by the course coordinator (on behalf of the course director).

 Drop forms are available at the Registrar's Office.

-If you drop the course with less than one month prior to the start date, you will need to find someone to replace you.
+If you drop the course with less than one month prior to the start date and the course is full, you will need to find someone to replace you.
 If you cannot you will be required to complete the rotation.

 Prior to the start of your elective, you will be required to complete credentialing paperwork.

 Students are required to complete training for EPIC before the start of the elective.